tensorflow/tfjs/tfjs-react-native/README.md

 tfjs react native exports a custom fetch function that is able to correctly load binary files into `arrayBuffer`'s.
 The first two parameters are the same as regular [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The 3rd paramater is an optional custom `options` object, it currently has one option

-- options.isBinary: boolean — Is this request for a binary file.
+- options.isBinary: A boolean indicating if this is request for a binary file.

 This is needed because the response from `fetch` as currently implemented in React Native does not support the `arrayBuffer()` call.